 When the casting director asks most of the actors to leave, you can see Harry Van Gorkum playing one of the fathers taking his son out of the room.
 Harry Van Gorkum plays Don, Monica's "soulmate" in "The One Where Joey Tells Rachel".

 This episode runs 25:23 on DVD (a typical sitcom runs about 22:00).
-There are two extra scenes at the audition, one with Carol, and an extra scene at the party where Chandler is trying to steal a pack of cigarettes.
+There are two extra scenes at the audition, one with Carol, and an extra scene at the party where Chandler is trying to steal a cigarette from Rachel's purse.

 Rachel: Also Vogue called.